edlovesjava/micro-learn/index.md

 ## Phase 1 - Basic Pattern

+_simple one service. unnessesary to add gateway for a single service, but we will add more later!_

 ![MS Phase 1](Microservice example p1.png)

 ### Basc App - SPA / MVVM connecting to REST service